-- tote bag -plastic shopping bags do not exist in Switzerland and you will need to bring your own shopping bag.
+- tote bags -plastic shopping bags do not exist in Switzerland and you will need to bring your own shopping bag.
 Also useful for a day roaming around the villages

-- Battery pack phone charger, which will give you five full charges on your phone.
+- portable phone charger, which will give you five full charges on your phone.

-- Lightweight day-pack that can fit jumpers, rain jackets, tourist leaflets, water bottles and snacks
+- lightweight backpack that can fit jumpers, rain jackets, tourist leaflets, water bottles and snacks

-- A larger scarf of pashmina can live in your tote, and is great if you need to cover up to enter a church, or to ward off a slight chilly breeze.
+- A larger scarf or pashmina can live in your tote, and is great if you need to cover up to enter a church, or to ward off a slight chilly breeze.

 - Even though it may be cool in the alpine regions, the UV index is high, so you will need sunglasses, hats and sunscreen